lnalborczyk/neurogam/README.md

 # Precise temporal localisation of M/EEG effects with Bayesian generalised additive multilevel models

-The goal of `neurogam` is to provide utilities for estimating onset and offset of effects in M/EEG data.
+The goal of `neurogam` is to provide utilities for estimating the onset and offset of effects in M/EEG data.
+The current version only includes the possibility of fitting 1D temporal data (e.g., raw M/EEG data or decoding timecourses) but will be extended in the future to support 2D temporal or spatiotemporal data.

 ## Installation